LivinBreezy/CybORG_OpenAIParallelWrapper/README.md

 ## Evaluation

-Currently the OpenAIGymParallelWrapper works with the evaluation system, including the submission.py and evaluation.py files, although the evaluation.py file needs to have the first `a` append (for writing to a file) enabled with the second commented out.
+Currently the OpenAIGymParallelWrapper works with the evaluation system, including the submission.py and evaluation.py files, although the evaluation.py file needs to have the first `a` append (for writing to a file, `evaluation.py:48`) enabled with the second commented out (`evaluation.py:49`).
 It's likely that this could be fixed with an `if` statement.

-The line which attempts to retrieve `action_spaces` from `wrapped_cyborg` appears to be missing `()`, so they were added.

-An OpenAIGymParallelWrapper evaluation example is included in `CybORG/Agents/Evaluation` with a simple TPG team.
+An OpenAIGymParallelWrapper evaluation example is included in `CybORG/Agents/Evaluation` with some example TPG teams to show evaluation/submission compatibility.
+Three teams (`team1`, `team2, team3) are included in `CybORG/Agents/Evaluation/tpg`